-You do not have to do anything special before you apply.
+You do not have to do anything special before you apply for disability.
 You can just jump right in and apply right now.

 However, if you want to be a superhero and do some special things to make your application extra great, here are some things you can try.

 You don’t have to do everything on this list.
 Take a look and see if there are a few things that might work for you.

 Many of our readers have reported that they followed things on this list and got approved the first time around.